 21. Decirse – to say (to oneself)

-When I was analysing the data for reflexive verbs I found that me dije (I told myself) came up a lot.
+When I was analyzing the data for reflexive verbs I found that me dije (I told myself) came up a lot.
 So here are a few examples you could use for describing your self-talk or inner monologue.

 English: I said to myself ‘ah, I’m not that strange’.